Chaos Walking (film): Plot

 Meanwhile, Todd catches up to Viola and they travel to Farbranch, accompanied by Todd's dog Manchee.
 En route, she reveals she is from a Colony Ship carrying over four thousand passengers and her parents were too ill for the journey from Earth to New World.

 When they encounter a Spackle, Todd attempts to kill it, but Viola stops him as it does not appear to be dangerous.
 They arrive at Farbranch, a town inhabited by men, women, and children, some of whom are displeased with Todd's presence, as he is from Prentisstown.

 Todd has his mother's diary, which Viola reads to him as he is illiterate.
 It reveals that the women were not killed by the Spackle, but rather by the Prentisstown men.
 They could not stand not knowing the thoughts of the women who could hear theirs, which drove them crazy.

 Prentiss and his men arrive.
 Ben tries to get Todd to surrender Viola, but he is upset with him for lying.
 Ben uses his Noise to distract Prentiss and his men with an image of Viola, while Todd and Viola escape.
 Aaron chases after them.
 They come upon a boat, but as they escape, Aaron drowns Manchee.

 The next day, Viola and Todd arrive at the ruins of the first colony ship.
 There, they try to send a signal to her colony ship, but the antenna is damaged, so he attempts to repair it.
 When Prentiss and his men arrive, Todd surrenders, as he is holding Ben hostage.
 Aaron attempts to kill Viola, who immolates him with one of her gadgets.

 Todd appears, but Prentiss shoots Ben.
 He goes to him and Ben slips him a knife.
 Todd engages Prentiss, who uses illusions of himself to distract Todd and shoots him.
 Before he can finish him off, Todd uses illusions of his mother and other women, calling Prentiss a coward.
 Viola pushes Prentiss off the cliff to his death.

 The colony ship appears in the sky, causing Davy and the remaining Prentisstown men to flee.
 Todd wakes up in the colony ship's medical room.
 Viola says she has learned to love his planet and shows him the new colonies her people are building.
+When they are standing close together, Todd wonders if she's going to kiss him; she smiles and walks away.